-There is no legal requirement to conduct this drinking water testing.
-The Navy is performing this voluntary testing because it is important that our neighbors in the designated sampling area are not drinking water with PFOA and/or PFOS concentrations above the EPA lifetime health advisory as a result of potential releases of PFAS from OLF Silverhill.
-The Navy is conducting the investigation in collaboration with the Agency for Toxic Substances and Disease Registry, the Alabama Department of Environmental Management, and the Alabama Department of Public Health.
+area are not drinking water with PFOA and/or PFOS concentrations above the EPA lifetime health advisory as a result of known or suspected releases of PFAS from Corry Station.
+We are conducting the current investigation in collaboration with partners such as the Florida Department of Environmental Protection and the Florida Department of Health.